LeoRatilainen/information-security-course/H1-Should Tero wear a helmet?.md

 Rhysider, Jack.
 08.09.2022, It Shouldn't Be THIS Easy to Break Into a Utility Company🎙Darknet Diaries Ep.
 40: No Parking https://www.youtube.com/watch?v=3iAlCImWD2w

-# Updated on 05.10.2025 to include a missing section
+# Updated on 05.10.2025

+Included a missing section